Nakheem/Data301/readme.md

 ![League of Legends logo](images/logo.png)

+    *This is a solo research project *

-    The data in this dataset is provided by **Riot Games**.
+  *The data in this dataset is provided by **Riot Games**.*
  It focuses on the popular PC game League of Legends, commonly referred to as just “League”.
 In 2020 the game had 115 million registered players from around the world and the company made around 3 billion dollars using a free to play model.
 The data in the dataset is various statistic from ranked games of League of Legends.
 Specifically, this data set focuses on the ranked games of the top 1% of League of Legends players.
 The data was collected using the Riot Api, it was collected April 2020.
 Riot games releases all the stats on their games to the public.
 It can be accessed directly thorough riot games or through many third-party companies or websites, such as mobalityics or proguides.The purpose of this dataset is to see how skilled player win their games.
 Games played at this higher level